Why set up a Fund in Cyprus

 Fixed or Variable Capital Investment Company; or

-An AIFLNP could be exempted from the obligation to appoint a Depositary provided that one of the following criteria is met:
+An AIFLNP may refrain from the obligation to appoint a Depositary if:

 Advantages of setting up an AIFLNP:

-- No restrictions are imposed by the CySEC regarding the underlying type of the AIFLNP’s investments
+No restrictions or diversification rules are imposed by the regulatory framework on the underlying type of the AIFLNP’s investments

-- Low set up and ongoing costs, as there is no legal requirement to appoint an External Manager and/or a Depositary in certain circumstances
+Low set up and ongoing costs, as there is no legal requirement to appoint an a Depositary if certain conditions are met and other service providers

-- Subject to a lighter legislative regime compared to other fund structures, for example less ongoing reporting requirements to CySEC
+Subject to a lighter legislative regime compared to other fund structures, for example less robust organisational structure requirements

 Credit Acquiring Companies